stephengold/BasicGame-on-Gradle/README.md

  4. For "Clone into:" specify a writable folder (on a local filesystem) that doesn't already contain "BasicGame-on-Gradle".
  5. Click on the "Next >" button.
- 6. Make sure the "master*" remote branch is checked.
+ 6. Make sure the "master" remote branch is checked.
  7. Click on the "Next >" button again.
  8. Make sure the Checkout Branch is set to "master*".
  9. Make sure the "Scan for NetBeans Projects after Clone" box is checked.